May 22, 2020 by John Fernandez

 Center for Genomic Medicine

-Miami Cancer Institute, which is slated to open at the end of 2016, plans to develop its own genetic testing lab as part of the Institute’s Center for Genomic Medicine.
-Analyzing the raw data requires expertise; some results are more clear-cut than others.
+Miami Cancer Institute, which is slated to open at the end of 2016, will house the Center for Genomic Medicine.
 “We analyze genes compared to what is normal.
 When there is a variation from the norm, it may be interpreted to be a benign genetic variation or a variation associated with increased lifetime cancer risks,” Ordonez said.

 A hereditary predisposition to cancer—passed on from parent to child in a mutated gene or genes—accounts for some 10 percent of cancer cases.
 However, most cancer happens as a result of somatic gene mutations; that is, changes in a gene or genes that occur after conception and are not inherited from a parent.
 Some of these genetic changes can lead to cancer in a particular organ.
 Studying that process has led to more-effective, targeted cancer therapies, based on the genetic profile of a patient’s particular tumor.